zvada/technology/docs/software/markdown-migration.md

 ```

-There are 12 spaces and 8 spaces in front of the command block and text associated with `Bar`, respectively; 4 spaces in front of the text associated with `Foo`; and 8 spaces in front of the file snippet associated with `Baz`
+There are 12 spaces and 8 spaces in front of the command block and text associated with `Bar`, respectively; 4 spaces in front of the text associated with `Foo`; and 8 spaces in front of the file snippet associated with `Baz`.
+The above block is rendered below:

+1. Foo
+    - Bar

+            :::console
+            COMMAND
+            BLOCK
+        text associated with Bar

+    text associated with Foo

+2. Baz

+        FILE
+        SNIPPET

 ### Notes ###